Finkch/finchutil/README.md

 This startup file does two things.
 A terminal instance is launced to the in the tooltray.
 It occupies a region in the top left of the tray, from the left side of the screen to just next to the current time.
 The logging function (not to be confused with the log terminal command) is mounted to `/ram/mount/log.lua`.
+This allows the logging function to be easily included by cartridges.
+To include the logger, use `include("../mount/log.lua")`.
+The logging function uses the same syntax as [log](#log) except the optional flag arguments (`-a`) is passed in a table as the last argument.